French's: Products

 Historically, R. T. French variously manufactured a line of spices and extracts, condiments, pickle products, sauces and gravy mixes, instant potato products, and pet care products, in particular canary and parakeet seeds.

 As of 2016, supermarkets stock French's mustards, its popular line of French's fried onions, Worcestershire sauce, a line of mayonnaise-based products, ketchup, barbecue sauce, potato sticks, and fried jalapeños.

 French's "heir"

-In 1981, a man named Rodney Moquin was convicted of defrauding a number of people, claiming he was heir to the French's Mustard fortune.
+In 1981, a man named Rodney Moquin was convicted of defrauding a number of people by claiming he was heir to the French's Mustard fortune.
 He accumulated over $40,000 in goods and real-estate (equivalent to $141,600 in 2025) before his arrest.